Québec City at its Best

 Foire brassicole du quartier Saint-Sauveur

 The neighbourhood of Saint‑Sauveur teams up with Griendel craft brewery to give beer lovers one last chance to get together before winter hits.
 This is a weekend for relaxing beside the wood‑fired kettle, dancing, enjoying tasty dishes prepared by local restaurants, and sampling delicious craft beers.
 A great excuse to get your friends out and have a good time.
-The Foire brassicole du quartier Saint-Sauveur usually held in October.
+The Foire brassicole du quartier Saint-Sauveur usually held in early October.

 Craft Beer Festivals in Winter